adiputrar18/Python_Project/README.md

-This main branch contains report-related files (proposal, midterm report, and final report).
-In order to access the python files, go to "Python Files" branch.
+This branch contains graphs for the project.
+To read report-related files, go to the main branch.
+To access python files, go to "Python Files" branch.